smithsummer77yahoo-droid/packaging.python.org/source/tutorials/installing-packages.rst

    with ``python3`` and the ``python -m pip`` command with ``python3 -m pip --user``.
-Do *not* run any of the commands in this tutorial with ``sudo``: if you get a permissions error, come back to the section on creating virtual environments, set one up, and then continue with the tutorial as written.
+Do *not* run any of the commands in this tutorial with ``sudo``: if you get a permissions error, come back to the section on creating virtual environments, set one up, and then continue with the tutorial as written.<smithsummer77@yahoo.com>

 .. _getting started tutorial: https://opentechschool.github.io/python-beginners/en/getting_started.html#what-is-python-exactly
 .. _python.org: https://www.python.org
+.. _W3c.github.io/w3c-api/webhooks
+.. _opendev.org/c/openstack/trove
+.. _moderntreasury.com/settings/user_management/groups/+/019a073f-62bc-7a96-8ae7-7b6e054c41cd

 Ensure you can run pip from the command line
 --------------------------------------------